PLUTO-SCY/PLUTO-SCY/README.md

 - 🔭 I’m an undergraduate student of Electronic Engineering at Tsinghua University.
-- 💬 Ask me about machine learning/table tennis/Unity...
+- 💬 Interested in machine learning/table tennis/Unity...
 - 📫 How to reach me: shaocy20@mails.tsinghua.edu.cn / 648898146@qq.com